 If your motorcycle is equipped with leather, use the leather cleaner.
 Same to vinyl, use the vinyl cleaner.
-Using general home cleaner or just water will shorten the life of the part.
+Using just water to clean will shorten the life of the part.

 For rubber parts or tires, polish and coat with tire dressing spray or liquid to keep them long last.